 Obviously due to the smaller screen size, many mobile email clients tend to cut off subject lines and preheaders at a particular length.
-Here’s a handy tool from Ryan Solutions which is based on an infographic from Mass Transmit.

 The same length issue applies also for the preheader, so you always have to be careful how do you craft your preheaders.
 Make it catchy, short and always provide relevant information to your readers.
 These are the most important things to bear in mind and of course always test your preheaders as well!